QuiverTools/QuiverTools/README.md

 * [a webpage](https://sage.quiver.tools)
 * [a pdf](https://https://sage.quiver.tools/documentation.pdf)

-A more detailed user guide is planned.
+A more detailed user guide is in the works.

 # Instructions